raising the educational, spiritual

 Sheila has served as a community volunteer and fundraiser for the Brookwood Community, her church, and in various capacities at Faith Academy in Bellville, Texas.
 She and her husband, CJ, have two children.

-Renee’ is an active member of her church, volunteers her time with The Lydia Project, is a beloved babysitter to many and serves as a weekly volunteer driver for the American Cancer Society.
+Renee’ volunteers her time with The American Cancer Society as a Road to Recovery driver and with The Lydia Project.
 She is an aunt to her five nieces and nephews.